Home/Legumes/Green Lentils

 High in protein, green lentils provide essential amino acids necessary for muscle repair and growth.

-Rich in dietary fiber, they support digestive health and help maintain a healthy weight by promoting satiety.
+Rich in dietary fiber, they promote digestive health and help maintain stable blood sugar levels.

 Possible Risks & Side Effects

-!Excessive consumption may lead to digestive discomfort due to high fiber content.
+!Excessive consumption may lead to digestive discomfort due to their high fiber content.

 How to Prepare & Consume